jujumumu/Fourier-Drawings/README.md

 * You should always return before you start drawing a new path.
 * Drawing a path that is too short leading to low amounts of data points will result in a spike at the start as there are not enough data points.
 * The computation may take a while if you draw a long path.

+# Known Bugs
+* Drawing the arrows for a very small radius leads to an error.
+So zooming in on the point you may see many circles missing arrows.
+Your debugger will probably have thousands of errors.
+If anyone knows how to fix this please create an issue.